-There are many types of home loans, although fixed-rate loans remain the most popular option for homebuyers.
+There are many types of home loans, although fixed-rate mortgages remain the most popular option for homebuyers.
 Most fixed loans have a 15-year to 30-year term.
 Also known as conventional loans, fixed-rate mortgages have been around longer than any other loan option.

 Each mortgage payment will be equal to your interest rate times the principal on your loan, plus a percentage of principal.
 At the beginning of your mortgage, most of your mortgage payments will go toward interest, while most payments will go toward principal toward the end.

 You will need to choose between a 15-year and a 30-year fixed-rate mortgage, each with advantages and drawbacks.